jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 Example of usage:

 - Elastic Load Balance <-> EC2 Instances <-R/W-> RDS

   - The ELB will receive the web requests
   - The EC2 instances doing/hosting the application logic
   - RDS doing Reads and Writes

+- RDS Deployment Options:
+  - **RDS Read Replicas**: Here we can scale the workload of our DB, we can create up to 15 replicas.
+The data is written only to main DB and we can read the data from the replicas.
+  - **RDS Multi-AZ**: Failover in case of AZ outage (high availability), data is read/written to main database.
+Can have only one other AZ as failover (the data will be replicated to failover db, that will be used only if the main db has any kind of issue)
+  - **RDS Multi-Region** (read replicas): Disaster recovery strategy in case of Region issue, local performance for global reads (Example: so if we have the main db in us-east-1 and replica in sa-east-1, we can read locally from region sa-east-1 with less latency, but if we need to write, it goes to main db, in us-east-1) replications costs

 ---